matt-42/moustique/README.md

 # Moustique

-Moustique is a tiny C++14 library (~180 LOC) providing an easy to use interface to non-blocking IO on linux sockets.
+Moustique is a tiny C++14 library (~180 LOC) providing an easy to use interface to non-blocking network IO on linux.

 # Implementation details